 Did he get any counseling?
 Were the 3 days after his injury enough time for him to process his new disability and make an end of life decision?
-These questions were asked when Million Dollar Baby, a movie with a female boxer who also ends her life after becoming paralyzed, was released and disability groups, like Not Dead Yet, boycotted it.
-Me Before You is another movie on this topic.
+These questions were asked when Million Dollar Baby (2004), a movie with a female boxer who also ends her life after becoming paralyzed, was released and disability groups, like Not Dead Yet, boycotted it.
+Me Before You (2016) is another movie on this topic.

 If one proves oneself before acquiring a disability, it seems easier to be accepted and accommodated.
 Since Max was successful in school and at a financial internship before his injury, I’d guess he would have had an easier time navigating employment compared to another person with a disability who lacked those experiences.

 Although I cannot imagine being in Max or his family’s position, I feel that in choosing to end his life, Max was a privileged young man with a bright future who rejected a life with less privilege and more challenges.
-I wonder if a 20 year-old man of color from a low-income community was in Max’s situation and expressed the same wish to die, would it be granted?
+I wonder if a 20 year-old man of color from a low-income community was in Max’s situation and expressed the same wish to die, would it even be considered?

 With recent “rationing of care” during Covid, I feared people with disabilities would get pushed out of hospital priorities, only treating those most likely to survive.
 Even pre-Covid, I struggled getting treatment; doctors refusing to see me, saying I should find specialists who treat people with my disability, which there are few to none.